Remeraldb/GalleryMusicForUni/README.md

-# VoiceRecorderForUni
+# GalleryMusicForUni
-Voice recorder android app for a practice in University
+Gallery+music playing android app for a practice in University